-Divorce and children.
-Separation is a stressful and life changing event for kids.
+Separation is a life-changing event for kids.
 There is no denying that.

 You can do better than that, and coming to our site is the first step in that process.